| Home | About Us | Goldfish | Events | Useful Links |

 How to join

-Membership is £9 Sterling per year (£5 for people under 18 or over 65, and £11 overseas).
+Membership is £12 Sterling per year (£16 for people living overseas).
 There is a monthly newsletter

 containing a report of the previous meeting and articles of interest about the